JohnTrecker/CutesyLocal/README.md

 # Cutesy Local

-This repo contains the Cutesy Local front-end client and back-end API.
-Built with Express and MongoDB the API allows users to perform CRUD operations on dog-friendly venues and patrons within San Francisco to power the front-end React app.
+This repo contains the front-end client and back-end API for Cutesy App.
+The Node API allows client CRUD operations on MongoDB records to hydrate front-end React app.

 ## How to start this app